I have received and watched your video on dealing with agressive horses. After viewing it, I am surprised that you have

 Actually he is out in California doing a spectacular job both as a competitor and a sire.
 I don't link to his site anywhere or reveal his identity because I don't think it's fair to saddle him with his past.
 I'd rather not have my past on my back so I'm giving him the same courtesy.

 It knocks your hat in the creek when you get t-boned by something beyond your control.
-Feeling hurt and saddened is natural but you have to remember it was beyond your control to salvage as much as possible from your situation.
+Feeling hurt and saddened is natural but you have to remember it was beyond your control to be able to salvage as much as possible from your situation.

 Cushing's produces an over abundance of cortisol.
 Cortisol is the hormone that appears when we experience stress.
 A little is good, a lot is not.
 It can cause depression, aggressive outbursts, lethargy and a bunch of other negative conditions.

 Apparently she was stressed by the saddling and lashed out.
 Perhaps the increased vigilence you suggest could be used to watch for ear pinning, teeth gritching, excessive foot movement, head tossing and the like.